Glossary

 Freeze-dried.
 How most peptides ship — stable as a powder, must be reconstituted with sterile water before injection.

-PK / PD
+PK / PDalso: pharmacokinetics, pharmacodynamics

 Pharmacokinetics (what the body does to the drug — absorption, distribution, metabolism, excretion) and pharmacodynamics (what the drug does to the body).